Company Detail

 • EEAST is a great place to work, great people, great career opportuniti...
 Read More

 EEAST is a great place to work, great people, great career opportunities and a career that can take you anywhere.
 No two days are the same, if you are looking for a varied and supportive environment EEAST can offer you that and more!
 Hear why our employees think it is such a great place to work: -Great employee benefits: -Our equality networks: -Our vision & values: Before you apply, please visit our how to apply page for full guidance: #Careerforlife Job overview Our vision - Outstanding care, exceptional people, every hour of every day #WeAreEEAST.
 East of England Ambulance Service Trust (EEAST) are welcoming applications from experienced qualified Paramedics or Ambulance Nurses.
 You will be joining a workforce recognised for delivering outstanding care to our patients, where teamwork and quality is embedded into our day-to-day practice.
 We support an open, honest and respectful culture and actively seek out opportunities to improve every element of the service we provide to our patients and our staff.
-Vacancies available: Team Leader Seconded posts in Cromer and Longwater. *Please note that this is a secondment until 31st March, with a possible extension to 12 months in total, pending operational need.
+Vacancies available: Team Leader Seconded post in Kempston *Please note that this is a 6 month secondment, with a possible extension to 12 months, pending operational need.
 Please note that this is a truncated process, meaning the role cannot be offered as a permanent position after 12 months, should your offer be extended to this point.
 Main duties of the job The Trust is committed to developing our Team Leaders so that if they wish to, they can become the future leaders of the organisation.
 Team Leaders will have access to EEAST's Leadership Development Framework.
 The Team Leader will support the running of the locality in conjunction with the Leading Operations Manager, or as directed including welfare, performance management, absence management, completion of appraisals and clinical leadership as well as providing support following adverse or traumatic incidents; as an essential part of this role.
 If you are successful in becoming a Team Leader and are currently working on an RRV, the role will require you to transition to a DSA for your patient-facing shifts.
 This is to ensure Team Leaders have maximum interaction with their teams and staff, all patient-facing duties will be carried out on a DSA.
 If you are successful in application and assessment for this role, you will be invited to attend a 3 day Team Leader 'Kickstarter' induction.
 During the training course it is your responsibility to attend in full, on each day.
 Accommodation and travel expenses will not be provided so you will need to consider the costs and travel expense of attending.
 Where possible, candidates will be allocated to the training centre nearest to their operational base.
 Working for our organisation Our Vision: Delivering outstanding care by exceptional individuals, every single moment.
 EEAST employs over 5,000 staff with a further 1,000+ volunteers who between them cover 7,500 square miles and care for a population of more than 6 million.
 Our three control rooms in Bedfordshire, Norfolk and Essex handle more than 1 million 999 calls every year, over 2,500 calls a day.
 We manage a fleet of over 1,000 vehicles including double staffed ambulances, rapid response cars, operational commander response vehicles, patient transport and support service vehicles.
 The East of England works alongside 17 Acute Trusts with Accident & Emergency services and a Major Trauma Centre in Cambridge.
 Access is available to neighbouring MTCs such as those in London.
-Our core values: Care - We value warmth, empathy and compassion in all our relationships.
-Teamwork - Together as one, we work with pride and commitment to achieve our vision.
-Quality - We strive to consistently achieve high standards through continuous improvement.
-Respect - We value individuals, including our patients, our staff and our partners in every interaction.
-Detailed job description and main responsibilities To apply you will be a HCPC registered Paramedic or NMC registered Nurse, if applicable you will have also fully completed a Newly Qualified Paramedic consolidation programme, evidence of this will be required.
-You will also be expected to provide a portfolio detailing your experience of working within the emergency ambulance service or primary healthcare setting.
-Applicants are expected to have an existing full C1 licence.
-Emergency Response Driving Qualification certificate is desirable, however you will be expected to gain this qualification if successfully appointed.
-Please refer to the Job Description and Person Specification within the supporting documents for this position.
-Good luck with your application and thank you for considering EEAST as your future employer.
-Person specification Qualifications Essential criteria Experienced HCPC registered Paramedic, or NMC registered Nurse.
-Qualified IHCD Emergency Driving (D2) or superseding award or willing to gain within 3 months Full UK driving licence (up to 3 points may be considered dependant on point code) C1 category driving licence Skills, Knowledge and Experience Essential criteria Confident interpersonal skills Ability to lead a pre-hospital team lead role in clinical decisions Practical and Intellectual Skills, Personal Qualities and Attributes Essential criteria Committed to ensuring patients receive a high standard of patient care Ability to motivate others Commitment to continuous professional development EEAST Values and Behaviours Essential criteria Evidence that personal behaviour reflects Trust Values.
-(Care, Teamwork, Quality, Respect and Honesty) You will be required to hold a full UK manual driving licence with a minimum of 1 years driving experience (maximum of 3 penalty points for minor motoring offences only).
-Occupational Health:
+Detailed job description and main responsibilities For a thorough and comprehensive understanding of the role, including all its specific requirements and responsibilities, please consult the attached Job Description and Person Specification.
+This document provides an in-depth overview that will give you a clear and detailed picture of what the position entails.

 Applicants are advised that EEAST adheres to the recommendations of the Department of Health Medical Advisory Panel relating to health standards for frontline emergency response roles.
 Please refer to DVLA Assessing fitness to drive – a guide for medical professionals, for detailed information.